CriticMarkup/CriticMarkup-toolkit/README.md

     sudo chmod a+x <path_to_processor_script_file>

 If you are using an earlier version of Marked.app, there is a processor that also converts the markdown using the Python [markdown2 module](http://code.google.com/p/python-markdown2/).
 For this to work, you will need to install the markdown2 module on your system.
+Configure Marked.app to use the processor in the preferences by selecting the processor option and adding the path to the python script.

 #### Mac System Plugins ####